Eco-Alianza-Loreto/manual-gestion-proyectos/2 Roles/README.md

 # 1 Overview
 The purpose of designating roles is to facilitate clear decision-making, efficient project control, team cohesion, and individual job satisfaction.
 All project staff are defined in terms of roles.
-A role is different to a post or position in that multiple roles may be assigned to a single post or position in an organisation [Box 5].
+A role is different to a post or position in that multiple roles may be assigned to a single post or position in an organisation [5].

 > Box 5.
 Operations.
 The term Operations refers to the operational departments within the organisation which perform functions such as human resource management, finance, administrative, communications, and fundraising.